 We have pages here on Bright Beams covering the subjects of both personal and corporate revival.
 But revival cannot stand alone, else it will not be genuine and lead to a false experience without God.
 Hence, we introduce this page on the equally critical subject of reformation.
 In fact, it is mentioned about four times more than revival in the writings of Sister White.
-It is the more difficult to accept of the two, especially if revival does not accompany it, for it requires us to bear a cross.
+But it requires us to bear a cross.
 We pray that you will review this information with prayer, soul-searching, and maybe even fasting.
 Please make a determination now to bear the cross for your Saviour.

 Introductory Inspired Statements on Reformation

 A revival and a reformation must take place, under the ministration of the Holy Spirit.
 Revival and reformation are two different things.
 Revival signifies a renewal of spiritual life, a quickening of the powers of mind and heart, a resurrection from spiritual death.
 Reformation signifies a reorganization, a change in ideas and theories, habits and practices.
 Reformation will not bring forth the good fruit of righteousness unless it is connected with the revival of the Spirit.
 Revival and reformation are to do their appointed work, and in doing this work they must blend.